uwmadisoncals/cals-main-plugins/visualizer/readme.txt

 5. Charts library

 == Changelog ==
+= 3.0.2 - 2017-10-10  =

+* Fix dependency for composer dependencies.

+= 3.0.1 - 2017-10-06  =

+* Improved compatibility with various theme and plugins.
+* Fix for chart type selection when creation from media popup.

 = 3.0.0 - 2017-09-05  =

 * Adds support manual configuration according to Google Visualization API.